 #2 – Build Your eCommerce Site

 Ecommerce websites need two components – personal touch and tech stack.
-It implies that your platform needs proper customization and necessary features such as a customer help desk, email integration, call tracking, live chat, etc.
+It implies that your platform needs proper customisation and necessary features such as a customer help desk, email integration, call tracking, live chat, etc.

 While getting a domain and building the web pages seems easy, you still need a proper site architecture to increase customer conversion.